Post three of three, in section For Teachers

 - what sort of support or way of relating is most helpful at this point

-I haven’t included anything about the content of what is emerging as it can be an almost infinite range of things.
+I haven’t included anything about the content of what is emerging, as it can be an almost infinite range of things.
 I have focused on the state that a person is in and the behaviour that might accompany that.

 It is worth keeping an eye on how this develops, as psychotic episodes or spiritual experiences can change over time and often unfold in phases.
 It’s possible to move up and down the spectrum at different times and in different environments.